Ken Eyre (speedway rider)

-Ken Eyre (born 17 July 1946) is a former speedway rider from England.
+Kenneth Eyre (born 17 July 1946) is a former motorcycle speedway rider from England.

 Speedway career

 Eyre rode in the top tier of British Speedway from 1968 to 1974, riding primarily for Belle Vue Aces.
 He was an integral part of the Belle Vue team that won three consecutive league titles in 1970, 1971 and 1972.

+Eyre joined Wolverhampton Wolves in 1973 and rode for them for two seasons.